Leon Crane: Survival

-After returning to Ladd field, a surgeon evaluated Crane to be in good health, even having gained a little weight.
+After returning to Ladd Field, a surgeon evaluated Crane to be in good health, even having gained a little weight.
 After calling Crane's parents to assure them that their son was alive, Crane joined a rescue team to locate the site of the crash and search for the other missing crewmen.
-At the crash site, the remains of Lieutenant Seibert and Sergeant Wenz were found, but no trace was found of Hoskins or Pompeo until 2006, when a research team at the site of the crash discovered metal buckles determined to be from Hoskin's parachute, with Hoskin's remains nearby.
+At the crash site, the remains of Lieutenant Seibert and Sergeant Wenz were found, but no trace was found of Hoskin or Pompeo until 2006, when a research team at the site of the crash discovered metal buckles determined to be from Hoskin's parachute, with Hoskin's remains nearby.
 Hoskin was buried at Arlington National Cemetery with full military honors on September 7, 2007.
+Pompeo's remains were not found (reportedly he was last seen parachuting drifting over a ridge).

-Later Life
+Later life

 Not much is known about Crane after he retired from the Army Air Force after World War II.
 After returning home to Philadelphia, Crane became an aeronautical engineer, helping to design some of the first helicopters.
 Later, he started a construction business with three of his six children.
-Three years after Crane’s death, two of his children went on an eight-day journey by plane and river raft along the path their father had taken, finding both the Berail and Ames cabin, both now just collapsed piles of logs.
+Three years after Crane's death, two of his children went on an eight-day journey by plane and river raft along the path their father had taken, finding both the Berail and Ames cabin, both now just collapsed piles of logs.